Phase I ESA

 - Interview individuals familiar with the property history (past owners, present owner, key site manager, etc).

 - Contact with public agencies (fire department, county health department, etc.) with knowledge of site history and potential environmental issues.

 - Conduct a review of existing files at the State environmental agency.

-Contact GSI Environmental Services for a Phase I Assessment
+Contact GSI Environmental Services for a Phase I Environmental Site Assessment

-A Phase I Assessment must be prepared by a qualified individual, typically an environmental scientist with a professional geologist or environmental engineer’s license.
-GSI has been providing quality Phase I ESAs for over 20 years compiled by experienced and knowledgeable professionals.
-If you need a Phase I or other environmental services, contact GSI today.
+A Phase I Assessment must be prepared by a qualified individual, typically an environmental scientist, professional geologist or environmental engineer.
+Our staff of qualified environmental professionals has been providing quality Phase I ESAs for over 20 years.
+Contact GSI today for additional information or to schedule your Phase I.

 What Our Customers Have to Say